monix/monix-bio/README.md

 The project will maintain binary compatibility in `0.1.x` line.
 It is suitable for general usage but I would not recommend building a lot of libraries on it just yet unless you are fine with upgrade in few months.

-WARNING: Not all scaladocs are updated for `BIO` and currently there is no documentation.
+WARNING: Not all scaladocs are updated for `BIO` and currently there is no other documentation on the website.
 It will be my priority in April.
 Until then I consider the project as something for more advanced user who are already familiar with idea of IO Monad and error type exposed in the type parameter.

 ### Plans for the future

 I hope to gather some feedback from production usage and then move towards long term stable version.
 Core of the functionality is shared with `monix.eval.Task` (which is stable) and will remain consistent with it.
 There might be breaking changes in regards to new error handling combinators, terminology, return types or error reporting.

 ## Contributing